Heroic Old-School Roleplaying

 Infravision

-• Can see heat tones, even in the dark.
+Allows creatures to see heat tones, even in darkness.

-Spend a minute listening at a door to have a base 1-in-6 chance of hearing a noise.
+Spend a minute listening (ex: at a door) and make an INT or WIS check to hear a noise.

 Opening Doors